kashish-0508/Frontend-Assignment/README.md

 This project implements two reusable React components using React + TypeScript + TailwindCSS (v3) + Storybook.
 It goes beyond the basic requirements by also implementing optional features like clearable inputs and password visibility toggles.

+⚠️ Note:
+`node_modules/` and `build/` folders are not included in this zip to keep the file size <50MB.
+Please run `npm install` after extracting the project to restore dependencies.

 # 🎯 Components
 1. InputField